“Confidence between the healer and patient is more germane to treatment than the medicine itself.”(Imperato & Traore 1979:18)

 I could not help but notice the client wincing as the healer slowly withdrew the afflicting substance from his knee.
 This reaction is not uncommon.
 The feeling of an object or substance being psychically withdrawn from the body evokes in the client a physical sensation of extraction followed by release.

 After digging deeply using his fist into the malleable deltoid muscle, the mapan reassures his client that he has found the elusive invisible cause of his shoulder pain.
-I could not help but notice the client wincing as the healer slowly withdrew theafflicting substance from his knee.
-This reaction is not uncommon.
-The feeling of an object or substance being psychically withdrawn from the body evokes in the client a physical sensation of extraction followed by release.

 The term patjala is a Western Desert term which literally means to bite.
 However, in this context it also refers to the deep sucking action of the mapantjara where he bites and sucks the affected part of a client’s body in order to remove painful blockages in the circulatory system.
 Dark coloured blood is extracted from the treated area and is spat, usually conspicuously, into a container or rag which is then shown to the patient and bystanders to provide evidence of the removal of the offending substance and cause of the malady.
 Blood obstructions are believed to be a cause of rheumatic pain, severe headaches and other ailments.